 be the last week of strike assess- Gatales continues in a statement to government will do as it is considered the franchise resolution.
 Skipping Daily Worker Builders kin Ave. was the largest.
 The ments.
 That all workers should pay the Mayor, after outlining a program virtually impossible for them to deny several items in the procedure Walkup this week as beginning Monday no for providing work for the unem- any of the allegations of the commore assessments will be levied ployed.
 "I believe that the time has plaint.
 The government has been moves the adoption of No. 14.
-The against the membership.
-The formation of the labor bureau the fact that times are hard and to it will not be known exactly what the was hailed by the assembled work- seek for a solution to a real and situation is until then. ers as a great step forward for the serious problem." workers in the fur industry. per City because its predominant industry is the manufacture of paper.
-Candidacy, Raps Dries One of the large texture of the surface Transportation and Skinners Silk Mills are unorganated.
-The largest texture mills of the surface Transportation Corporation."
-This was passed by a similar vote.
-No one in the room, except those Ritchie, Looking for DETROIT, July 31.-Gov. Albert C. Ritchie, State's rights champion and a potential democratic candidate for the Presidency, declared here today that "Wheelerism," as it is exemplified by Wayne B. Wheeler, genuloss of the articles of the ar the University of Michigan, in which black-mailing in the city. he declined an invitation to debate the prohibition issue with Wheeler.
-CHICAGO Six Months in China by Earl R. Browder, Editor Labor Unity at NORTHWEST HALL, cor.
-North and Western Avenues WEDNESDAY, AUGUST 3rd, 1927, 8 P. M.
+The against the membership. was hailed by the assembled work- seek for a solution to a real and situation is until then. ers as a great step forward for the serious problem." workers in the fur industry.
+Ritchie, Looking for the University of Michigan, in which black-mailing in the city. he declined an invitation to debate the prohibition issue with Wheeler. try in the bureau of labor statistics, day.